 The sights and sounds of Central Park

 Central Park is a full of activity throughout the year, and you will always find something to do or see, no matter when you visit this NYC hotspot.
-Although officially a park, Central Park is more than just an expanse of greenery where you can relax; it has theatres and Central Park NYCfood stalls, and holds open air concerts, exhibitions and art shows.
+Although officially a park, Central Park is more than just an expanse of greenery where you can relax; it has theatres and food stalls, and holds open air concerts, exhibitions and art shows.

 One of the most interesting things to do in Central Park is to watch a Shakespeare in the Park show, which has free entry and is held at the Delacorte Theatre.
 Some of the most popular plays held here include Romeo and Juliet, A Midsummer Night's Dream and Macbeth.
 However, do remember that although entry is free, you will have to pick up the tickets in advance of the show.
 Other activities that you can enjoy there include summer chess matches and musical performances held all over the park.